Interstate 516 Georgia

-Interstate 516 forms an urban loop encircling the city of Savannah from the Hunter Army Airfield area north to Garden City.
+Interstate 516 forms an urban loop encircling the city of Savannah from area around Hunter Army Airfield north to Garden City.
 Known as W.F.
-Lynes Parkway, the freeway doubles as Georgia 21, unsigned Georgia 421, and portions of U.S. 17 and U.S. 80.
-The south end currently ends as DeRenne Avenue, a congested commercial boulevard leading east into Midtown Savannah.
-The north end serves the Port of Savannah via connections with Georgia 25.
+Lynes Parkway, the freeway doubles as SR 21, unsigned SR 421, and portions of U.S. 17 , U.S. 80 and SR 25.
+The south end ties into DeRenne Avenue, a congested commercial boulevard leading east into Midtown Savannah.
+Northern reaches of the freeway serve the Port of Savannah via connections with SR 26 Connector and SR 25.

 The initial portion of Lynes Parkway built was the 1967 extension of DeRenne Avenue west from Montgomery Street to ACL Boulevard.
 Work on the freeway progressed north from there to Interstate 16 by 1968 and Augusta Avenue by 1970.
 Completion of the route followed in 1983.1

-The 1999 Georgia Department of Transportation exit renumbering project gave Interstate 516 exit numbers for the first time.
+The 1999 Georgia Department of Transportation exit renumbering project assigned exit numbers along Interstate 516 for the first time.
 The Interstate is signed with east and west cardinal direction banners and exit numbers increase from the southeast.